-Students must register and submit an application fee, registration form (if completing online) and a Program Enrollment Application.
-Students must supply all pre-enrollment documentation as outlined on the Admissions Checklist for each program.
+Students must register online at www.cpi.edu or call the Post-Secondary Office at 814-359-2793 (Ext 207) and submit the \$40 application fee.
+Students must supply all pre-enrollment documentation as outlined on the website under Admission Requirements for each program.